cse3901-2021au-giles/fantastic-four-peer-eval-tool/README.md

     * Views distinct to user logged in based on user.
     * Security feature: user information (ID, passwords, etc) is not passed in plain text and/or not visible (hidden HTML) within webpage source code as needed.
     * Gravitar image upload available.
+ * Extensive Rails associations utilized to ensure Rail's principle of convention over configuration.
+ * Style - Ruby: Utilized Rubocop to ensure correct Ruby language use.
+ * Style - HTML/CSS: Utilized W3C as HTML styling reference.
+ * Ensured proper use of accessibility features to maximize availability of application to users.
+ * Development build includes a console.

 ## Building the app